 Preparation is the first step towards cracking the RBI Grade B examination.
-Without a sound preparations, strategy candidates will have little idea on the format of the exam.
+Without sound preparation, strategy candidates will have little idea on the format of the exam.
 Candidates must practice the RBI Grade B Mock test for better preparation of the topics.

 The preparation strategy for each subject is discussed in detail below:

 RBI Grade B Preparation | English Language

 The English language section is one of the easiest sections where candidates can easily score the highest number of marks possible.
 Questions from these sections are usually asked from comprehension, errors, para jumbles, antonyms, and synonyms.
 Thoroughly brushing up on the newspaper, thesaurus, a dictionary will help the candidates in the long run.

 RBI Grade B Preparation | Reasoning Ability

-In RBI Grade B Phase 1 this section will consist of 60 questions so it becomes very important to practice and attempt this section very carefully.
+In RBI Grade B Phase I, this section will consist of 60 questions, so it becomes very important to practice and attempt this section very carefully.
 Reasoning questions can be tricky and require a lot of practice to score well.
 This section mostly consists of Puzzles and sitting arrangements.
 The puzzles can be Circular Arrangement, Linear arrangement, floor-based puzzle, a tabular puzzle with two or three or even four variables, puzzles combined with blood relation or Direction sense, Square/Rectangle sitting arrangement.